mjandros/startup/README.md

 ## 🚀 Specification Deliverable

-> [!NOTE]
->  Fill in this sections as the submission artifact for this deliverable.
-You can refer to this [example](https://github.com/webprogramming260/startup-example/blob/main/README.md) for inspiration.

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

 - [x] Proper use of Markdown - done
 - [x] A concise and compelling elevator pitch - inshallah it is compelling
-- [ ] Description of key features
+- [x] Description of key features - listed the main points of the application's functionality
-- [ ] Description of how you will use each technology
+- [x] Description of how you will use each technology - done
 - [x] One or more rough sketches of your application.
-Images must be embedded in this file using Markdown image references. - Included mock images of the login page and the game itself.
+Images must be embedded in this file using Markdown image references. - Included mock images of the login page and the game itself, plus an example of users' interactions with the server.

 ### Elevator pitch